Last updated: March 20, 2023

 Take a Group Photo

-Circle everyone up 1 hour before the end time of the photo.
-Maybe use your party harmonica to call everyone’s attention (see a video example here).
+Circle everyone up 1 hour before the end time of your happy hour.
 Take a group photograph.
 Send it to everyone the next day.

 End the Happy Hour

 Ending a party is never easy.
 Asking people to leave is never fun.